 Getting to Canada's Ski Resorts:

-Flying into Canada will most likely land you in Vancouver, the capitol of British Columbia, which happens to be home to most of the international ski resorts.
+Flying into Canada will most likely land you in Vancouver, the main airport in British Columbia, which happens to be home to most of the international ski resorts.
 Easy access to central BC ski resorts is via a connecting flight from Vancouver, on to a regional airport such as Kamloops or Kelowna.

 If Alberta is your jam, you can fly into Calgary International airport and Banff & Lake Louise are only a 90-minute journey from there.
 Another option is Via Rail or splurge on The Rocky Mountaineer for a one-in-a-lifetime luxury rail experience.
 If you want to visit Jasper, fly into Edmonton Airport, which is 4 hours by car or Calgary Airport is 5 hours away.